IntermediateContent SEO

 Parametric Pages

 Parametric pages are URLs that contain parameters, often seen in query strings resulting from filters, sorting options, or session IDs.
 These parameters can create numerous URL variations displaying similar or identical content, potentially leading to duplicate content issues for search engines.
+For instance, a product page may have different URLs for various sorting options, but the core content remains unchanged, which confuses search engines and can dilute ranking potential.

 ⭐ Why are Parametric Pages Significant in SEO?